-One of the most decorative and gorgeous celebrations of Saraswati Puja took place in the premises of the Jagannath Hall where a large number of devotees and crowd thronged to perform the religious rituals who later visited the pandals circling the playground of the university’s dormitory.
-On Dhaka University campus, the puja was organised at all female dormitories -- Rokeya Hall, Samsun Nahar Hall, Bangladesh Kuwait Moitri Hall, Begum Fazilatunnesa Mujib Hall and Kabi Sufia Kamal Hall.
-Pujas were also offered at Ram Krishna Mission, Jagannath University, Siddheswari Temple, Supreme Court premises, Farashganj, Shakhari Bazar, Tanti Bazar and different other places in both old and new Dhaka city and around.
+One of the most decorative and gorgeous celebrations of Saraswati Puja took place in the premises of Dhaka University’s Jagannath Hall where a large number of devotees and crowd thronged to perform and witness in rapture the religious rituals as they unfolded.
+The visitors later stepped into the pandals circling the playground of the university’s dormitory to get a glimpse of the colourful bright idols of the deity on display.
+On the Dhaka University campus, the puja was organised at all female dormitories -- Rokeya Hall, Samsun Nahar Hall, Bangladesh Kuwait Moitri Hall, Begum Fazilatunnesa Mujib Hall and Kabi Sufia Kamal Hall.
+Pujas were also offered at Ram Krishna Mission, Jagannath University, Siddheswari Temple, Bangladesh Supreme Court premises, Farashganj, Shakhari Bazar, Tanti Bazar and different other places in both old and new parts of the Dhaka city and around.

 On January 18, the Bangladesh Election Commission decided to defer elections to both Dhaka North City Corporation (DNCC) and Dhaka South City Corporation (DSCC) from January 30 to February 1 as the elections coincided with Saraswati Puja.

-As per the past practice ICAB (Institute of Chartered Accountants Bangladesh) Puja Udjapan Parishad observed Saraswati Puja-2020 on 30 January at its academic campus in Kawran Bazar, Dhaka, with deep reverence and much fanfare.
-The event was unveiled with prayer offered by devotees in the morning.
-At the evening session ICAB president Muhammad Farooq FCA, and president ICAB Puja Udjapan Committee and additional secretary, Financial Institutions Division, Ministry of Finance, GOB Ajit Kumar Paul FCA, inaugurated the souvenir titled ‘Mahasweta’ to mark the occasion.
-Present among other senior members of the profession were vice presidents ICAB Sidhartha Barua FCA and Mohammed Forkan Uddin FCA, councilors Gopal Chandra Gosh FCA and Maria Howlader FCA, past president Anil Chandra Nath, FCA, president, DRC Ziaur Rahman Zia FCA, UNB chairman and co-chairman, Editorial Board, ICAB Amanullah Khan FCA, secretary of the Puja Parishad Ramendra Nath Basak FCA, and secretary & CEO-ICAB Maj Gen. Muhammad Imrul Quayes, ndc, psc (retd).
+As per the past practice ICAB (Institute of Chartered Accountants Bangladesh) Puja Udjapan Parishad celebrated Saraswati Puja-2020 on 30 January at its academic campus in Kawran Bazar, Dhaka, with deep reverence and much fanfare.
+The event was unveiled with prayer chanted by devotees in the morning.
+In the evening session ICAB president Muhammad Farooq FCA, and president ICAB Puja Udjapan Committee and additional secretary, Financial Institutions Division, Ministry of Finance, GOB Ajit Kumar Paul FCA, inaugurated the souvenir titled ‘Mahasweta’ to mark the occasion.
+Present at the ceremony among other senior members of the profession were vice presidents ICAB Sidhartha Barua FCA and Mohammed Forkan Uddin FCA, councilors Gopal Chandra Gosh FCA and Maria Howlader FCA, past president Anil Chandra Nath, FCA, president, DRC Ziaur Rahman Zia FCA, UNB chairman and co-chairman, Editorial Board, ICAB Amanullah Khan FCA, secretary of the Puja Parishad Ramendra Nath Basak FCA, and secretary & CEO-ICAB Maj Gen. Muhammad Imrul Quayes, ndc, psc (retd).